sanbestia/sports_calendar_integration/README.md

 Each team is re-fetched at different rates depending on how soon their next match is, so the program avoids unnecessary API calls when games are far away, but checks often when matches are approaching.
 As a special case, if only one match is found the program applies stricter refresh rates: every `imminent.recheck_hours` when the match is within the `imminent` window, and every `imminent_close.recheck_hours` when it is within the closer `imminent_close` window.

+### Local state files

+On first run, the program automatically creates two SQLite database files in the working directory: `api_calls.db` to track your daily API usage, and `fetch_log.db` to remember when each team was last fetched.
+These are managed automatically.

 ---

 ## Usage